 - Indoors in K-12 schools, childcare

 - Long term care settings and senior care facilities

 *Per the Cal OSHA Emergency Temporary Standards (ETS), a face covering means a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers (i.e., fabrics that do not let light pass through when held up to a light source) that completely covers the nose and mouth and is secured to the head with ties, ear loops, or elastic bands that go behind the head.
 If gaiters are worn, they shall have two layers of fabric or be folded to make two layers.
 A face covering is a solid piece of material without slits, visible holes, or punctures, and must fit snugly over the nose, mouth, and chin with no large gaps on the outside of the face.
 A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.

-Unvaccinated Individuals are exempt from wearing face coverings in the following specific settings:
+Unvaccinated employees are exempt from wearing face coverings in the following indoor specific settings: